AliSot2000/CSSMALG/code/agents-input-json-spec.md

 The actors are stored in two objects, 'bikes' and 'cars' denoting their type.

-The Final Json should look something like this:
+The final JSON should look something like this:

 ```json
 {